How Hard Is Nursing School? Look at the Facts

 And if those reasons aren't enough to convince you not to be deterred, then remember these benefits:

-- Outstanding job outlook—By becoming a nurse, chances are good that you'll always be able to find employment.
+- Outstanding job outlook: By becoming a nurse, chances are good that you'll always be able to find employment.
 In America, the demand for qualified nurses is strong year after year.
-In fact, between 2016 and 2026, the number of jobs for registered nurses, practical nurses, and nurse practitioners is expected to grow by 15, 12, and 31 percent, respectively.
-That equals a total of more than 589,000 new openings over that period.†
+According to employment projections from the Bureau of Labor Statistics, the number of jobs for registered nurses, practical nurses, and nurse practitioners is expected to grow by 12, 11, and 28 percent, respectively, between 2018 and 2028.
+That equals a total of more than 293,000 annual openings over that period.

 Ready to Rise to the Opportunity?